Piyush-codez0/Namaste-React/Food Delivery App/Readme.md

 To make this app I have used HTML, CSS, JavaScript and React library with Parcel bundler.

-## Concepts I have learnt while making this App:
+## Concepts I have learnt while making this Project:
 - Injecting react in our App using React and ReactDom CDNs.
 - Bundlers
--
 - React Elements
 - JSX
 - React Components